Shardcached/shardcached/README.md

  * supports mime-types rules to use when serving back items via the http frontend

- * pluggable storage backend (and sqlite storage plugin has been already implemented and provided as an example)
+ * pluggable storage backend (sqlite, mysql and redis  storage plugins have been already implemented and provided as an example in the storage_plugins/ directory)

  * provides builtin storage modules for both volatile (mem-based) and persistent (filesystem-based) storage